nuxt/docs/en/guide/routing.md

 description: Nuxt.js use the file-system to generate the routes of your web applications.
 ---

-> Nuxt.js generates automatically the [vue-router](https://github.com/vuejs/vue-router) configuration according to your file tree of Vue files inside the `pages` directory.
+> Nuxt.js automatically generates the [vue-router](https://github.com/vuejs/vue-router) configuration based on your file tree of Vue files inside the `pages` directory.

 ## Basic Routes